Last Updated: September 16, 2021

 Credit service providers tend to look at a potential borrower’s DTI ratio when deciding whether to approve a line of credit.
 A DTI ratio is used to determine whether the individual (or business) has the means to take on and, consequently, repay any additional monthly agreements.
 If the DTI ratio is too high, lenders may reject a borrower’s credit application.

 In addition to the DTI ratio, financial institutions may also examine the borrower’s monthly debt-to-limit ratio.
-Also known as the credit utilization ratio, the debt-to-limit ratio indicates how close a person is to reaching the upper limits of their credit borrowing restrictions.
+Also known as the credit utilization ratio, the debt-to-limit ratio indicates how close a person is to reach the upper limits of their credit borrowing restrictions.
 Although the debt-to-limit ratio can be included, it does not impact the DTI ratios but simply gives an indication of the solvency of the candidate.

 How to Calculate the Debt-to-Income Ratio?